Skip to main content

 Sublayers

-PathMarkerLayer renders three sublayers:
+PathMarkerLayer renders up to four sublayers:

 1. A PathOutlineLayer to draw the base stroke and halo.

-3. A ScatterplotLayer that marks the closest point to highlightPoint when highlighting is enabled.
+4. A ScatterplotLayer that marks the closest point to highlightPoint when highlighting is enabled.

 Because the outline already renders the base path, disable picking on the marker layer if you only want to interact with the path geometry.
 The composite layer's getPickingInfo helper also forwards the picked object from the outline so tool tips receive the original data object instead of the generated marker vertices.
+Generated marker rows include position, angle, source, target, and percentage fields so custom marker layers can choose either legacy position/orientation props or segment-based rendering.